Read in conjunction with simulation experiments

 Increasing the load pressure above the supply pressure and the motor will stop as the relief valve opens.
 Increasing and decreasing the relief valve setting above and below the motor load setting will start and stop the motor respectively.

-Adding a reducing valve to the circuit provides a similar type of control to the relief valve.
-As the reducing valve is adjusted to reach the load pressure, the motor starts.
-Below the load pressure and the motor will not start.
+When we add a reducing valve to the virtual test rig circuit we limit the pressure downstream of the valve.
+As the reducing valve is adjusted the downstream pressure will increase until it reaches the motor load pressure and the motor starts to turn.
+When the reducing valve's set pressure is below the load pressure the motor will not start.

 In this application the relief valve approach would use less energy so is probably preferable.
 However, there is no correct way to control pressure as this depends on each individual application.
 Reducing valves can be more efficient and can often provide more stable control.
 The decision should be based on looking at the power consumption, as we see in our example simulation, and also studying the valve design detail, as outlined in our previous training module, to evaluate the level of pilot leakage and quality of control lands.